 - Many invasive plants are introduced to gardens in topsoil.
 Always try to see the topsoil before you buy it.

-The new Wildlife and Natural Environment (Scotland ) Act 2011.
+- The Wildlife and Natural Environment (Scotland ) Act 2011.

-Non-native species legislation is contained in the Wildlife and Countryside Act 1981, as amended by the Wildlife and Natural Environment (Scotland) Act 2011.
-The new legislation came into force on 2nd July 2012 and it makes it an offence to:
+Non-native species legislation is contained in the Wildlife and Countryside Act 1981, as amended by the Wildlife and Natural Environment (Scotland) Act 2011 which it makes it an offence to:

 - release an animal, or allow it to escape, outwith its native range